babak51/calculator/README.md

 ?>

 To test the Calculator class we would write the CalculatorTest.php

+But first some notes to consider:
+1. The tests for a class Class go into a class ClassTest.
+2. ClassTest inherits (most of the time) from PHPUnit_Framework_TestCase.
+3. The tests are public methods that are named test*.
+Alternatively, you can use the @test annotation in a method's docblock to mark it as a test method.
+4. Inside the test methods, assertion methods such as assertEquals() are used to assert that an actual value matches an expected value.

 <?php
 require dirname(__DIR__) . '/src/Calculator.php';
 class CalculatorTest extends PHPUnit_Framework_TestCase